 Learn more >>

-When publishing articles open access in Journal of Rehabilitation Medicine, the author(s) will retain the copyright in their work, and grant first publication rights to Foundation of Rehabilitation Information.
+When publishing articles in JRM, the author(s) grant first publication rights to the Foundation of Rehabilitation Information.
 In consideration of the publication of the article, the authors grant to Journal of Rehabilitation Medicine the licence to 1) publish, reproduce, distribute, display and store the article worldwide in all forms, formats and media now known or as developed in the future, including print, electronic and digital forms, and 2) to translate the article into other languages, create adaptations, summaries or extracts of the article.
 Please note that authors are themselves responsible for obtaining permission for reproducing copyrighted material from other sources.

-All commercial requests to re-use the article in whole or in part will be handled by the Foundation for Rehabilitation Information.
+All commercial requests to re-use the article in whole or in part will be handled by the Foundation of Rehabilitation Information.
 Any permission fees will be retained by this organization.
 For the purposes of these terms, “commercial use” means use in any manner that is primarily intended for or directed toward commercial advantage or monetary compensation, including but not limited to provision or distribution (including by way of hyperlink) of the article (including any abstract, figures or tables) in any format.
+For further information on commercial use of published papers please contact us.